dadhi/DryIoc/docs/DryIoc.Docs/ResolutionPipeline.md

 - Delegate compilation is 100x slower than the interpretation.

-That's mean you need **once** to spend 100x more time than interpretation to get 10x boost, and DryIoc by default is not paying this price.
+That's mean you need **once** to spend 100x more time than interpretation to get 10x boost, and DryIoc **by default **is not paying this price for the first resolution (assuming that you may not even require the second resolution, and if the second one happens, that's fine, let's pay the price).

 ## Rules.WithUseInterpretation